Esylus/Dvorak/README.md

 # Dvorak
-A typing app designed to increase user speed and accuracy with all keys.
-Can be used with either QWERTY or DVORAK style typing
+A typing app designed to increase user speed and accuracy with all keys Can be used with either QWERTY or DVORAK style typing

   -- User can pick which letters they want to practice with by clicking on keys (twice to access special characters such as '&')
   -- User chosen letters will then be served to user randomly for 1 minute.
 User scores +5 for correct answers and -3 for incorrect